Charge! The Story of England's Northern Cavalry

 Free entry, donations welcome

-A new gallery which brings the 300 year history of England's Northern Cavalry regiments to life, through fascinating historic artefacts, and hands-on activities and displays.
+A permanent gallery which brings the 300 year history of England's Northern Cavalry regiments to life, through fascinating historic artefacts, and hands-on activities and displays.

 Charge!
 The Story of England's Northern Cavalry unites the collections of the antecedent regiments of The Light Dragoons and also tells the continuing story of the Northumberland Hussars since becoming the Command & Support squadron of the Queen’s Own Yeomanry.
 Both regiments, which are formally affiliated to each other, are the only cavalry divisions today which exclusively recruit from the North of England.